chharvey/counterpoint/docs/spec/built-ins.md

-## Mapping
+## Map
-`Mapping` objects are variable-size unordered associations of values.
+`Map` objects are variable-size unordered associations of values.
-The antecedents and consequents of mappings are Solid Language Values.
+The antecedents and consequents of maps are Solid Language Values.